kaylonm17/Meetz-event-scraper/README.md

 export INSTA_PASSWORD=<your-instagram-password>
 ```

+3. Edit `scraper.py` and update the `USERNAMES` list with the Instagram accounts you want to monitor.

-3. Run the scraper:
+4. Run the scraper:

 ```bash
 python scraper.py
 ```

-The script pulls posts from predefined car meet related hashtags from the last seven days and saves them to the `instagram_posts` collection in Firestore.
-Run the script periodically (e.g., via cron) to keep the data updated.
+The script fetches posts from the last seven days for each account, attempts to geocode addresses mentioned in captions, and saves results in the `instagram_posts` collection.
+Run the script daily (for example using cron) to keep the data up to date.